 I’d also improve and increase public transport links to the outskirts of Barcelona, and introduce new technology.

 Lastly, I’d increase inspections of accommodation and penalize those without a license, to incentivize quality.
 And accelerate the process of closure, if required.

-Did you like the interview with Ignasi Uñó Pérez, CEO and Co-founder of Twentytú Hi-tech Hostel Barcelona?
-Please, share and spread the word!
+Enjoyed our interview with Ignasi Uñó Pérez of Twentytú Hi-tech Hostel Barcelona?
+Share and spread the word!

 Latest posts by The Editorial Team (see all)

 - Interview with Michel Awad of the Siraj Center, on Developing Responsible Tourism in Palestine - 19/10/2017